← Back to Blog

 Sheer Material Removal

-An L6 drill point cutting through 6mm structural steel removes approximately 150 cubic millimeters of material — more than ten times the volume removed by an L1 point in 1mm sheet metal.
+An L6 drill point cutting through 6mm structural steel removes approximately 150 mm³ of material (varies with actual geometry and tolerances) — more than ten times the volume removed by an L1 point in 1mm sheet metal.
 This material must be formed into chips, conveyed up the flutes, and ejected from the hole, all while the drill point maintains its cutting geometry under extreme heat and force.

 Sustained Cutting Duration

 Light-gauge self-drilling screws complete their drilling phase in fractions of a second.
 An L6-range screw drilling through a multi-layer structural connection may spend 5 to 10 seconds in active cutting.
-During this extended drilling time, the point temperature can exceed 700 degrees Celsius.
+During this extended drilling time, point temperatures can reach several hundred degrees Celsius — reported estimates suggest 600–800°C depending on drilling speed and substrate.
 The screw must be manufactured with enough hardness and heat resistance to survive this thermal cycle — and that manufacturing starts with the precision of the drill point die.

 Point Geometry Complexity